 But as a first responder in mountain search and rescue, Jim was haunted by the deaths he witnessed in the backcountry.
 Anxiety cast a dark shadow on his wilderness outings, and he grew fearful of straying too far from help.

 In the Spring of 2018, panic attacks completely took over.
 But he found a lifeline in a project he began six years earlier: a conservation photography book of Colorado's wildlife.
 Nearly completed, he has just one species left to capture: the wolverine, an elusive predator only rumored to exist in Colorado.

 Now, Jim’s obsession to document this animal is pushing him to become as fierce and fearless in the mountains as the wolverine itself.
 It is a search not only for the wolverine, but for himself.

 THE SUBJECT: Jim is approaching the crux of his recovery.
-Although he no longer experiences daily panic attacks, he’s not yet able to hike more than a couple miles from a trailhead.
-In 2019, he will have multiple opportunities to face and overcome this fear, but it won’t be easy.
-To accompany Jim with a camera at this point in his journey opens the door to incredible cinema verité and authentic, real-time storytelling of his road to resilience.
+To accompany him with a camera opens the door to incredible cinema verité and real-time storytelling on his road to resilience.